Music Macro Language: Classical MML

 The first commands for classical MML appeared in the internal architecture of the SP-1002 MONITOR IOCS and SP-5001 BASIC Operating Systems on the MZ-80K 8-bit computer.
 Made by SHARP Corporation at 1978 in Japan.
-It incorporated Intel 8253 hardware and memory mapped I/O. The sound-related BASIC Statements were MUSIC, TEMPO, and BEEP.
+It incorporated Intel 8253 hardware and memory mapped I/O (I=ON, O=OFF).
+The sound-related BASIC Statements were MUSIC, TEMPO, and BEEP.

 Syntax

 Classical MML as used in BASIC is described here.
 "MML Commands" are supplied to the MUSIC statement.
 Notes are specified in a three-octave range.
 A song is a sequence of mono single tones.

-"+" (or in some old code, "￣") indicates upper octave, "- " (or in some old code, "＿") indicates the lower octave.
+"+" (or in some old code, "￣") indicates upper octave, "- " (or in some old code, "_") indicates the lower octave.
 The characters "CDEFGAB" correspond to a scale ("Doremi Faso Lassi").
 A semitone is indicated by following the note with a '#' character.
 The note names are followed by a tone length, indicated by a number from 0–9.
 Similarly, R indicates a rest, and is also followed by a number from 0-9 indicating length.

 Sound length Internal value × TEMPO values.Tone length Demisemiquaver is 0 (SP-1002 Internal value is 1)- Whole note is 9 (SP-1002 Internal value is 32).

 Music played on Call to $0030 SP-1002 IOCS program routine.

 Statements TEMPO n is 1–9, the slowest 1.TEMPO 4 is similar T=120.